SirArthur100/scientific_python/docs/index.rst

-.. h documentation master file, created by sphinx-quickstart on Thu Apr  3 23:06:00 2025.
+.. s documentation master file, created by sphinx-quickstart on Fri Apr  4 00:06:14 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to h's documentation!
+Welcome to s's documentation!
 =============================

 .. toctree::